wturner14/Station-Mapper-Project/README.md

-# CHC
+# Station Mapper Project
-GitHub Repository for my projects with the Climate Hazards Center
+GitHub Repository for a class project on mapping station data